-Dental Bridges Springfield & Longmeadow, MA Bridges Springfield
+Dental Bridges in Springfield & Longmeadow, MA Bridges Springfield

 Dental bridges have been a primary method of tooth replacement for several decades.
-The most common type of dental bridge is the fixed bridge, which includes an artificial tooth to fill the gap, and two crowns to anchor that tooth.
-Our practice is extensively trained in all-ceramic bridges, which fill gaps with natural-looking artificial teeth, help minimize chewing and speaking problems, and provide overall added strength to the mouth.
+The most common type of dental bridges are the fixed bridge, which includes an artificial tooth to fill the gap, and two crowns to anchor that tooth.
+Our practice is extensively trained in all-ceramic dental bridges, which fill gaps with natural-looking artificial teeth, help minimize chewing and speaking problems, and provide overall added strength to the mouth.

-There are several advantages to tooth replacement with a dental bridge.
+There are several advantages to tooth replacement with dental bridges.
 These include:

 - Restoration of a natural smile esthetic

 - Restored ability to speak and chew at optimal functionality

 - Proper support for facial structure